avyboy/aresmush/tutorials/db-install.md

 ## Self-Install

 If you don't want to use MongoLab, you can certainly use a different cloud host.
+[MMS](https://mms.mongodb.com) looks promising, but I haven't used them.
 You can even set up MongoDB on the same server as your MUSH if you have the technical know-how and sufficient permissions.

 If you use one of these options, you will need to: